Team5924/resources/md/control-system/vrm.md

 # voltage regulator module

-the voltage regulator module (vrm) regulates the power from the pdp into 12V and 5V outputs
+the voltage regulator module (vrm) regulates the power from the pdp to provide constant 12V and 5V outputs

 ## input